Kaho Naa... Pyaar Hai

 Kaho Naa...
-Pyaar Hai is a 2000 Indian Hindi-language musical romantic action film written, directed, and produced by Rakesh Roshan.
-The film marks the debut of Hrithik Roshan and Ameesha Patel, and features a supporting cast that includes Anupam Kher, Dalip Tahil, Mohnish Bahl, Ashish Vidyarthi, Satish Shah, Farida Jalal, Asha Patel, Rajesh Tandon, and Tannaz Irani.
-The film integrates action, suspense, and musical elements.
+Pyaar Hai also known by its initialism KNPH, is a 2000 Indian Hindi-language musical romantic action film written, directed, and produced by Rakesh Roshan.
+The film marked the acting debuts of Hrithik Roshan and Ameesha Patel, and features a supporting cast that includes Anupam Kher, Dalip Tahil, Mohnish Bahl, Ashish Vidyarthi, Satish Shah, Farida Jalal, Asha Patel, Rajesh Tandon, and Tannaz Irani.
 The interval twist and the second half of the film draws thematic inspiration from the 1986 Kannada film Ratha Sapthami.
-The narrative follows Sonia and Rohit, whose blossoming romance is tragically cut short.
-Sonial later encounters Raj, Rohit's lookalike, in New Zealand and the two work together to uncover the truth behind Rohit’s death.
+Upon its release on 14 January 2000, the film became an instant blockbuster and earned over ₹800 million worldwide, becoming the second highest-grossing Bollywood film of 2000.